lftp(1) General Commands Manual lftp(1)

 torrent:save-metadata (boolean)

-~/.local/share/lftp/torrent/md or ~/.lftp/torrent/md directory and loads it from there
+cal/share/lftp/torrent/md or ~/.lftp/torrent/md directory and loads it from there if

 torrent:seed-max-time (time interval)